ranfysvalle02/bitter-lesson/README.md

-# The Bitter Lesson: How Computation Outperforms Human Knowledge
+# How Computation Outperforms Human Knowledge

 Have you ever wondered why artificial intelligence (AI) has made such rapid progress in recent years?
 A significant part of the answer lies in a concept known as **["The Bitter Lesson,"](http://www.incompleteideas.net/IncIdeas/BitterLesson.html)** introduced by AI researcher Rich Sutton.
 In this blog post, we'll explore this concept and demonstrate its core principle using a simple Python simulation.